aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 # Python: Amazon Api Gateway, AWS Lambda, Amazon SQS Example

 ## Introduction
 This project contains automated test code samples for serverless applications written in Python.
-The project demonstrates several techniques for executing tests in the cloud specifically when interacting with the AWS Lambda service.
+The project demonstrates several techniques for executing tests in the cloud specifically when interacting with SQS and AWS Lambda services.
+The main concept here is to be able to run tests from a local machine to a target system on the cloud, while the tests/messages and the thier results are being ingested by 2 SQS queues and 2 lambda functions.
+The lambda function [process_input_queue.py](/python-test-samples/apigw-sqs-lambda-sqs/src/process-input-queue/process_input_queue.py) (details below) can be extend by the user to do more processing as needed (system under test - SUT).
 Based on current tooling, we recommend customers **focus on testing in the cloud** as much as possible.
 This example is designed to be used in a testing enviroment, not in a production enviroment.

 The project uses the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) (SAM) CLI for configuration, testing and deployment.